 Fall in Boise is considered to be one of the most beautiful times for the city.
 One of the more popular nicknames for the town is the ‘City of Trees.’
 So the fall is when the City of Trees lives up to the nickname and truly gets to show off its beautiful colors.
 And with the changing of seasons, also comes different activities and adventures that are available in the area.
 Here’s your chance to seize the season and enjoy Boise in the fall with all of these fun ideas.

-Home to natural and man-made wonders plenty, summer is the perfect time to see Boise at its most… boisterous!
-When you’re visiting us this summer be sure to check out…
+Home to natural and man-made wonders plenty, fall is the perfect time to see Boise at its most… boisterous!
+When you’re visiting us this fall be sure to check out…

 Photo Credit: CBS Sports